List of novels of Francis Brett Young: Far Forest (1936)

 Far Forest was published in 1936.
 Set in a rural Midlands village, it is one of the author's many Mercian novels.

 Portrait of a Village (1937)

 Portrait of a Village was published in 1937.
-One of the author's Mercian novels, it is set in the Worcestershire village of Monk's Norton, as seen through the eyes of a Doctor from North Bromwich.
+One of the author's Mercian novels, though without an overarching plot, it is set in the Worcestershire village of Monk's Norton, and describes the inhabitants of the village, their comfortable qualities and quirks; the Doctor bears some similarities to the author.
+The text is accompanied by a series of wood engravings by Joan Hassall.